The Savage Custom G&S Online

 Here are the basic specifications of the Custom Guns and Shooting Online Model 12:

-The G&S Online Model 12 is 3" shorter and about 3 pounds lighter on a digital bathroom scale than the Long Range Precision Varminter by which it was inspired, but it is still a heavy rifle.
+The G&S Online Model 12 is 3" shorter and about three pounds lighter than the Long Range Precision Varminter by which it was inspired, but it is still a heavy rifle.
 The weight bias is about 1.25" in front of the receiver.
-That is not nearly as muzzle heavy as the Long Range Precision Varminter, which balances about 3.5" in front of its receiver.
 The addition of a scope and mount moved the balance back to a point about 1" in front of the receiver, which is not bad for a varmint rifle.

 Speaking of actions, this right bolt/left eject Savage action is a seriously heavy action.
-I don't know what the receiver alone weighs, but it is considerably more than the conventional right bolt/right eject receiver of the Low Profile, which itself is no lightweight.
+I don't know what the receiver alone weighs, but it is considerable.
 The left eject action is essentially a heavy, thick walled steel tube with a small, oval ejection port cut into its left side and a heavy washer that serves as a recoil lug trapped between the barrel and the receiver.
 There is a lot more metal here than in a conventional Savage 110 action.
 No doubt this contributes to increased action stiffness, which (at least theoretically) contributes to increased intrinsic accuracy.
 The oversize bolt knobs of the left eject actions are drilled to reduce a tiny bit of weight.

 port!
 Illustration courtesy of Savage Arms.